Editor's Note: This story was originally published on June 14, 2017.

 2. 'The Talk' is a big deal, and it's not the one you're thinking of

-Sorensen says one of the most significant moments in his step parenting journey was when he talked to his daughter about officially adopting her.
+One of the most significant moments in Sorensen's step-parenting journey was talking to his daughter about officially adopting her.

 "I told her I wanted to adopt her so she and her mother and I would be a family," said Sorensen.
 "However, I said if I adopted her, she had to listen to me and couldn't pull the old 'you're not my father' card out.
 I told her I would be her father, and she was OK with it and it was never a problem."